mvolkmann/blog/src/swift/widgets.md

 - Create a new iOS app in Xcode.
   The project name will be the name of the widget displayed to the user, so choose a name that will be meaningful to users.
+- To enable users to configure the widget, check the checkbox for "Include Configuration Intent"
 - Select File ...
 New ...
 Target...
 - Select "Widget Extension".
 - Click the "Next" button.